openstack/python-openstackclient/doc/source/authentication.rst

   * Load the selected plugin class.

-* When an operation that requires authentication is attempted ``ClientManager`` makes the actual inital request to the Identity service.
+* When an operation that requires authentication is attempted ``ClientManager`` makes the actual initial request to the Identity service.

   * if ``--os-auth-url`` is not supplied for any of the types except Token/Endpoint, exit with an error.